 3. A university benefits from an employee’s idea to consolidate

 San Antonio’s’ Alamo Colleges employee Lydia Hannawi’s brainwave of consolidating interpreter services for deaf and hard of hearing students into one location will save Alamo Colleges about $74,600 in 2011.
 In addition to a nice write up in the local paper and receiving 10% of the savings for her clever cost-saving idea, intrapreneur Hannawei also got great satisfaction from the implementation.
-“It's really going to serve the deaf students and the hard of hearing students much more effectively,” said the Texas native.
+“It's really going to serve the deaf students at the university and the hard of hearing students much more effectively,” said the Texas native.

 4. A financial services company sees a 29 times ROI